Two full-service hotels likely to be last of their size built on Charleston Peninsula

-Work resumed earlier this week on the more than 200 room Cooper Hotel just days after plans were approved for another hotel in Downtown Charleston.
+Work resumed earlier this week on the more than 200 room Cooper Hotel just days after plans were approved for another downtown.
 City leaders say it’s a clear sign of tourism demand in the Holy City.

 City leaders say construction, specifically hotel development is picking up after the pandemic in Charleston.

-“A re-interest if you will in pursing hotels or accommodation type projects particularly in a place like Charleston,” says Robert Summerfield, Director of Planning, Preservation and Sustainability for the City of Charleston.
+“A re-interest if you will in pursuing hotels or accommodation-type projects particularly in a place like Charleston,” said Robert Summerfield, Director of Planning, Preservation, and Sustainability for the City of Charleston.

 Summerfield says the hotels are so important for the city’s tourism but have to be limited for livability.